jdavis/college-spring-2013/cs352/assignment3/solution.md

 ## Problem 3 (30pts)

+               This is the child process 2.
                This is the child process 1.
-               This is the child process 2.
+               This is parent process.